commercetools/stripe-tax-integration/order-syncer/README.md

 # Order Syncer
 This module provides an application based on [commercetools Connect](https://docs.commercetools.com/connect), which receives messages from commercetools project once there is an order created.
-The corresponding order details are then synchronized to the external tax provider.
+The corresponding order details are then synchronized to the stripe tax provider.

 The module also provides scripts for post-deployment and pre-undeployment action.
 After deployment via connect service completed, [commercetools Subscription](https://docs.commercetools.com/api/projects/subscriptions) is created by post-deployment script which listen to any order creation in commercetools Project.
 Once order has been created, the commercetools Subscription sends message to Google Cloud Pub/Sub topic and then notify the order syncer to handle the corresponding changes.